najeebjebreel/DBALFA/README.md

 # Defending Against Backdoor Attacks by Layer-wise Feature Analysis
-This repository contains PyTorch implementation of the paper: Defending Against Backdoor Attacks by Layer-wise Feature Analysis that has been accepted to The Pacific-Asia Conference on Knowledge Discovery and Data Mining [(PAKDD 2023)](https://pakdd2023.org/).
+This repository contains PyTorch implementation of the paper: Defending Against Backdoor Attacks by Layer-wise Feature Analysis that has been accepted to the Pacific-Asia Conference on Knowledge Discovery and Data Mining [(PAKDD 2023)](https://pakdd2023.org/).

 ## Paper
 [Defending Against Backdoor Attacks by Layer-wise Feature Analysis]()